 The ore is mined via underground methods.
 Waste rock removed from the mine is permanently disposed of in waste rock site 23 and dry tailings disposal site.
 At the mill, the ore is ground and processed by flotation to produce concentrates containing primarily lead and zinc with smaller portions of silver and gold.
-The following reagents are added to the flotation process: copper sulfate, alcohol-based frothers, xanthate, lime, sodium cyanide, zinc sulfate, sulfuric acid, sodium isopropyl dithiophosphate, 3418A promoter, SD200 depressant, metabisulfite, and carbon dioxide.
+The following reagents are added to the flotation process: copper sulfate, alcohol-based frothers, xanthate, lime, sodium cyanide, zinc sulfate, and sodium isopropyl dithiophosphate.
 The flotation concentrates are thickened, filter pressed, and then, trucked to the Hawk Inlet terminal for shipment off-site.